inem/tequila/README.markdown

 ./script/plugin install git://github.com/inem/tequila.git

-After that drop some Tequila code into an apropriate template (should have .jazz extension) - and you are there!
+After that drop some Tequila code into an appropriate template (should have .jazz extension) - and you are there!

 ## Examples ##